Leefarmer83/Translate-It/TESTING.md

 Clicked on delete | Pop up message aking for confirmation| pass Clicked on confirm deletion | Word is deleted from profile and library| pass

+**HTML validator:**
+Errors are seen, this is expected due to the validator not handling Flask inside the HTML

 # words.html
 action taken | expected result | pass/fail